el3um4s/strani-anelli-blog/_posts/2021/2021-12-06-how-to-get-unique-values-from-a-list-in-javascript/2021-12-06-how-to-get-unique-values-from-a-list-in-javascript.md

 {% include picture img="cover.webp" ext="jpg" alt="" %}

 Today's problem can be broken down into two distinct parts.
 The first involves the creation of a Universally Unique IDentifier (UUID).
-The second is related to the manipulation of arrays from which to extract n random and non-repeated elements.
+The second is related to the manipulation of arrays from which to select "n" random and non-repeated items.
 Or, in other words, how to get unique values from a list in JavaScript.

 ### JavaScript function to create a UUID identifier

 I didn't follow [Marc Backes](https://twitter.com/themarcba)' advice.
 The suggestion was to use the [uuid](https://www.npmjs.com/package/uuid) package to generate unique codes.
 For a "real" project I probably would have done this.
-But I decided instead to create a standalone function to achieve the same result.
+Instead, I decided to create a standalone function to achieve the same result.
 To do this I followed the suggestions of an exercise page from [w3resource](https://www.w3resource.com/javascript-exercises/javascript-math-exercise-23.php):

 ```js
 function create_UUID() {